-KB Author Training - Body Field - Design (WYSIWYG) and HTML Editors
+KB Author Training - Body Field - Editor Options: Design (WYSIWYG) or HTML mode

 This training document provides detailed information about the two modes of the document editor: Design (What-You-See-Is-What-You-Get, or WYSIWYG) and HTML.
 It also includes training exercises that demonstrate how to switch between these two modes.
 For detailed information about other aspects of the document editor, please continue with this training series or return to the KB Author Training - Overview.